Azeus

-In Greek mythology, Azeus (Ancient Greek: Ἀζεύς) was a Minyan prince as the youngest among the sons of King Clymenus of Orchomenus.
+In Greek mythology, Azeus (/en/ or /en/; Ἀζεύς coming from the ancient word azesios, /grc/ or /en/), also Aezeius (Ἀζειός), was a Minyan prince as the youngest among the sons of King Clymenus of Orchomenus.

 Family

 Azeus mother was probably Boudeia, daughter of Lycus.
 He was the brother of Erginus, Stratius, Arrhon, Pyleus, Eurydice and Axia.
 Azeus was the father of King Actor, father of Astyoche who coupled with Ares and begat Ascalaphus and Ialmenus, the Orchomenian leaders during the Trojan War.

 Mythology

 Azeus went with his brothers, under the command of Erginus against Thebes, to take vengeance for the murder of his father, who had been slain by the Thebans at a festival of the Onchestian Poseidon.